 Anti-VEGF Injections

 Anti-VEGF (vascular endothelial growth factor) medications are injected into the eye to block the protein that stimulates abnormal blood vessel growth.
-This treatment is particularly effective in advanced stages of ROP.
-It is often used in conjunction with other treatments to improve outcomes.
+This retinopathy of prematurity treatment is particularly effective in advanced stages of the disease and is often used in conjunction with other treatments to improve outcomes.

 Vitrectomy